tonycommgroupltd/billing/README.md

 ## Support & credit

-**Maintainer:** Jram Tech - Tonycomm Group LTD
+**Maintainer:** - Tonycomm Group LTD

 Repo: https://github.com/tonycommgroupltd/billing

-Keep attribution to **Jram Tech** / Tonycomm Group.
+Keep attribution to  Tonycomm Group.
 Do not republish with live credentials or customer data.

 If something is unclear when you clone, ask - better a short question than guessing production env values.

 ---

-*Tonycomm Billing - clean source by Jram Tech*
+*Tonycomm Billing